Haugen/personal-website/src/content/html-css/dd-class-2.md

 ### 5. Done?

-We will learn more about creating layouts and aligning boxes with each other in the next class.
+We will learn more about layouts and alignment of sections in the next class.
 If you're already curious about this, you can start looking in to the [Basic concepts of flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flexible_box_layout/Basic_concepts_of_flexbox) in CSS.

+Also, feel free to think about and sketch on the overall layout you want for your portfolio, as well as choosing the right typography and colors for your site.